angular/angular/packages/misc/angular-in-memory-web-api/README.md

 Format: `/app/heroes/?propertyName=regexPattern`

-The following example matches all names start with the letter 'j'  or 'J' in the heroes collection.
+The following example matches all names that start with the letter 'j' or 'J' in the heroes collection.

 `/app/heroes/?name=^j`